voxel51/eta/docs/pipelines_dev_guide.md

 Every ETA pipeline must provide a metadata JSON file describing the inputs, outputs, modules (nodes), and data flow (edges) of the computational graph.

-The metadata file contains all the necessary information to instantiate the pipeline and module configuration files that are required under-the-hood to run an ETA pipeline on data.
+The pipeline metadata file contains all the necessary information to instantiate the pipeline and module configuration files that are required under-the-hood to run an ETA pipeline on data.
 The pipeline and associated metadata files of the constituent modules define a template that is populated by the pipeline builder for each new piece of input data.

 The following JSON gives an example of the metadata file for a simple video formatting pipeline: